mvfaria/WordDecoderApi/README.md

 X = letter is not in word

-H =letter is in word, but incorrect spot
+H = letter is in word, but incorrect spot

 Y = letter is in word, in correct spot